Lightweight Full-Convolutional Siamese Tracker: Introduction

-1.We design the ECM architecture based on the characteristics of pixel-wise correlation relationship modeling.
-Then, we add a spatial and channel fusion (SCF) unit and an inverted activation block (IAB) to combine the local space and channel features of the fused features and improve the model’s nonlinearity, respectively.
-In addition, we analyze and combine the success factors of existing feature fusion modules to further improve the performance of ECM.
+1. An Efficient Cross-Correlation Module (ECM) is designed based on the characteristics of pixel-wise correlation relationship modeling.
+Subsequently, a spatial and channel fusion (SCF) unit and an inverted activation block (IAB) are added to combine the local space and channel features and enhance the model’s nonlinearity, respectively.
+In addition, the success factors of existing feature fusion modules are analyzed and applied to further improve the performance of ECM.

-2.We thoroughly investigate the effects of reparameterization technology on different stages of convolutional layers in Center-Head and propose the ERH module.
-Specifically, in Center-Head, reparameterization during the dimensionality increase stage can improve the nonlinear expressiveness of the model, while reparameterization during the dimensionality reduction stage will damage the performance of the model.
-In addition, adding a SE module between the two stages further optimize the bottleneck of the expression of key features.
+2. An Efficient Rep-Center-Head (ERH) is proposed to eliminate the bottleneck of feature flow representation for center-head \cite{centerhead} by utilizing the reparameterization technique.
+To improve feature representation in its space and channels, the first convolutional block is reparameterized on each branch of the center-head \cite{centerhead}.
+In addition, an SE \cite{SE} module is added between the first and second blocks of to further optimize the bottleneck of key feature expression.

-3.We present LightFC, a lightweight full-convolutional siamese tracker that uses ECM and ERH.
-Comprehensive experiments show that LightFC achieves the state-of-the-art performance on several benchmarks, while maintaining a good balance between parameters, Flops, FPS, and performance solely through its efficient network structure, without introducing additional techniques such as template update.
+3. This paper proposes two Lightweight full-convolutional siamese trackers, namely LightFC and LightFC-vit.
+Comprehensive experiments show that they achieve the state-of-the-art performance on several benchmarks, while maintaining a good balance between parameters, Flops, FPS, and performance.